Hiroko.

 And then the world goes white.

 The first half of the novel is a riveting read, despite the occasional lapses to strange sentimentalism and descriptions that you would expect to find in harlequin romances (seriously, making love on a blanket in a secluded grove?!).
 The second half of the novel was disappointing.
-The plot is all over the place, trying to follow each character, but concentrating on no-one in particular.
-By the end, the entire story has become so unrealistic that you almost hope that it would just end.
-There are a few nice moments of suspense, but the ending is incredibly frustrating.
+The plot strays all over the place, trying to follow each character, but focusing on no-one in particular.

 Kamila Shamsie: Burnt Shadows.
 Bloomsbury.
 2009.